shamrm/RAGLens---Enterprise-/README.md

 This project is intended for educational and research purposes.
 It is not an official FEMA or NFIP tool.
-#and should not be used as a substitute for professional insurance, legal, or policy advice.

 ❌ Does NOT: